About 127 U.S. World War II veterans and their families watched an air battle simulation on Saturday morning in Beijing.

-Chinese technicians command 40 miniature planes, which are one eighths of the original aircraft' size and flied at a speed of 80 kms/h, through remote control to simulate an air battle between the Chinese and Japanese air forces during WWII.
+Chinese technicians command 40 miniature planes, which are one eighths of the original aircrafts' size and flied at a speed of 80 kms, through remote control to simulate an air battle between the Chinese and Japanese air forces during the WWII.

 The show ended with half of the 40 small fighter planes, particularly produced for the war simulation performance at a cost of nearly 10,000 yuan (about US$1,200) each, being shot down at the background of glaring firelight and huge sound of bombs.